A new COVID wave — or nothing to worry about? The best- and worst-case scenarios for what comes next

 Possibly somewhere in the middle.
 BA.2.12.1 accounts for only 20% of current infections in the Massachusetts region; perhaps it takes off and undoes recent progress there.
 Or perhaps high vaccination and booster rates across the Northeast dull the variant’s ultimate impact there — while lower rates leave less COVID-cautious states more vulnerable this spring.
 Or maybe seasonality and warming weather help shield the South and West the way they did last spring and summer.

-On Twitter, a respected COVID modeler who goes by the handle @JPWeiland posted their own prediction earlier this week.
-Based on recent BA.2.12.1 growth rates, they said the variant has “a more significant chance to break through the shift in seasons to create a real wave than BA.2 could muster.”

-But because there is not a lot of anticipated immune escape with B.2.12.1, the wave should be inherently limited in size,” they continued.
+On Twitter, a respected COVID modeler who goes by the handle @JPWeiland posted a prediction earlier this week.
+Based on recent BA.2.12.1 growth rates, the modeler said the variant has “a more significant chance to break through the shift in seasons to create a real wave than BA.2 could muster,” but went on to say that because there is not a lot of anticipated immune escape with B.2.12.1, the wave should be inherently limited in size.
 “We won't see close to the 1M cases/day in January, but we could see 200k.
 Hard to tell for sure.”

 Indeed it is.